 Ankylosing spondylitis (AS) is a long-term condition in which the spine and other areas of the body become inflamed.

-AS tends to first develop in teenagers and young adults.
-It's also around 2 times more common in men than in women.
+AS and non-radiographic axial spondyloarthritis tend to first develop in teenagers and young adults.

 Symptoms of ankylosing spondylitis